arshappleid/cosc-360-project/docs/walkthrough_document.md

-### Grocery Tracker
+1. ### Grocery Tracker

-#### How to Test Out the application.
+   #### Admin Account Walkthrough

-1. Navigate to ```localhost/client/admin_login.php``` , and login in using ``test@gmail.com`` and ``password`` for the password.
+   1. Navigate to `localhost/client/admin_login.php` and log in using `test@gmail.com` and `password` for the password.
-2. Which will take you to the home page of the website.
-Most of the implemented functionality is at this page.
+   2. This will take you to the homepage of the website where most of the implemented functionality is available.
-   - Test out the search for product , by entering the name for the product , and then clicking on search.
-You can even filter your search based off a store, and then only search for products within that store.
+      - Test out the product search by entering the name of the product, and then clicking on search.
+You can even filter your search based on a store, and then only search for products within that store.
-   - You can also checkout the latest weather, in some of the famous cities of Canada , utilizing the [Free Weather API](https://open-meteo.com/) .
-Functionality implemented fetches the latest responses every 15 minutes, and then stores them in the database.
-Therefore new results are only fetched every 15 minutes, so that we can reduce requests to the API , to save on costs.
+      - You can also check out the latest weather in some of the famous cities of Canada, utilizing the [Free Weather API](https://open-meteo.com/).
+The functionality implemented fetches the latest responses every 15 minutes and then stores them in the database.
+Therefore, new results are only fetched every 15 minutes, so that we can reduce requests to the API to save on costs.
+        - This can be tested by observing how fast the page reloads every time you look up the weather for a different new city.
+As to every time you change the weather back to a site that you looked up in the past.
-   - You can also upvote a product , and by default Product with the highest upvotes will show at the top.
-And if 2 products have the same votes, then the item that was added the latest will be shown at the top.
+      - You can also upvote a product, and by default, the product with the highest upvotes will show at the top.
+And if two products have the same votes, then the item that was added the latest will be shown at the top.
-   - Since you are logged in as an admin , You can also add new comments , or delete other users comments.
+      - Since you are logged in as an admin, you can also add new comments or delete other users' comments.
-   - Click on the ```Manage Users``` button to manage all the users that can access the
+      - Click on the `Manage Users` button to manage all the users that can access the website.
+Here once a user has been banned, he will not be allowed to access the website.
+        - Ban `test@gmail.com` user, and then go to `login.php` page and try logging in using `test@gmail.com` and `password` to test this functionality out.
+        - Over here you can also track how many times each user has logged in this month.
+This statistic will reset at the start of every month.
+        - At this point, you can also test out the breadcrumbs functionality to navigate back to previous pages.

+   #### User Account Walkthrough

+   1. Navigate to `localhost/client/login.php`, and log in using `test@gmail.com` and `password` for the password.
+   2. The user primarily only has access to deleting their own comments and adding new ones.
+They can also upvote an item.
+   3. You can also try navigating to `localhost/client/display_users.php` from the URL search bar which is an admin website, and a user should not have access to.
+This will take you to the <u>bad navigation page</u>.

+   #### Guest User Walkthrough

+   1. Guest users are allowed to view the Homepage, that gives them access to view all the prices, comments, and view all hot items at a store.
+   2. At this point, you can click on the `Login` button and navigate to create a new User account.